 The exact cause of skin cancer is not known.
-It appears basal cell cancers arise from basaloid cells in the upper layer of the skin.
+It appears that basal cell cancers arise from basaloid cells in the upper layer of the skin.
 Many of these early cancers seem to be controlled by natural immune surveillance, which when compromised may permit the development of masses of malignant cells that begin to grow into tumors.

 In squamous cell cancers, the tumors arise from a normal cell in the top layer of the skin, the epidermis.
 As with basal cell cancers, these cells are prevented from growing wildly by genetically controlled factors.
 When there is an alteration in the genes that regulate these cells, the control is lost and skin cancers start to grow.
-In many instances the genes are altered from sunlight exposure.
+In many instances, the genes are altered by sunlight exposure.

 What are the different types of skin cancer?

 There are several different types of skin cancers:

 - Basal cell carcinoma is the most common cancer in humans.
 Over 1 million new cases are diagnosed in the U.S. each year.
-There are several different types of basal cell carcinoma that can be identified under the microscope, including the superficial type, the least worrisome variety; the nodular type, the most common; and the morpheaform, the most challenging to treat because the tumors often grow into the surrounding tissue (infiltrate) without a well-defined border.
+There are several different types of basal cell carcinoma, including the superficial type, the least worrisome variety; the nodular type, the most common; and the morpheaform, the most challenging to treat because the tumors often grow into the surrounding tissue (infiltrate) without a well-defined border.

 - Squamous cell carcinoma accounts for about 20% of all skin cancers but is more common in immunosuppressed people.
 In most instances, its biologic behavior is much like basal cell carcinoma, with minimal chance of spread.
 However, some of these tumors can act in an aggressive fashion and can even metastasize and cause death.

 - Less common skin cancers include melanoma, Merkel cell carcinoma, atypical fibroxanthoma, cutaneous lymphoma, and dermatofibrosarcoma.